fenos/Notifynder/README.md

 Notifynder is a package that implement on your application a management system of internal notifications.
 Similar to facebook notifications.
 You cand send, make read, and more stay tuned on the following documentation.
 This package has been released for Laravel 4 Framework.

-**Ps: This is the first release, I already on working progress future milestone to add in this package so, stay tuned for all news**
+**Ps: This is the first release, I'm already working on future milestones to add in this package so, stay tuned for all news**

 ## Installation ##